|---------Which web host to choose?---------|

 What is hiding under the hood of the web hosting offer?

-Some web hosting sites boldly display their heavy discount for the first year but give the real price they would charge at the time of renewal in small print.
+Some web hosting sites boldly display their heavy discount for the first year but give in small print the real price they would charge at the time of renewal.
 For example, Bluehost website prominently displays $3.5 a month offer (charge for the first year) but gives a small footnote about double the amount it would charge on renewal.